-Hello my fellow movie goers and television viewers from across the globe!
-Today’s review centers around a recent hit show on HBO about a teenage girl named Rue, recently leaves rehab, relapses into drug addition and befriends a new girl named, Jules.
+Hello, my fellow movie goers and television viewers from across the globe!
+Today’s review centers around a recent hit show on HBO about a teenage girl named Rue, recently leaves rehab, relapses into drug addiction and befriends a new girl named, Jules.
 Besides Rue, other characters also have their own subplot.
-The premise I’m referring to is “Euphoria.”
+The Premise I’m referring to is “Euphoria.”

 The Entire Season